rajington/windowsapp/README.md

     * Figure out a way to not have to do nil-checks so often
     * Add events to API (`kAXWindowCreatedNotification`, etc)
     * Add `App` type for NSRunningApplication, extract it out of `Window` (it's already there)
-    * Make the ObjC API private (called `_api`) and only used in `exports.js`, and make the public-facing `api` a pure-JS object
-        * Rearrange functions so we're not so inconsistent about what's in the Top-Level environment and what's in `api`
-        * Functions that return stuff should be in `api` and "statements" like `require` or `alert` should go at the top-level.
-The only reason `api` exists as a namespace is so you can have variables like `focusedWindow` or `allWindows` if you dig that kinda thing
     * Make some nice JS helper functions for NSColor
     * Maybe bring back Nu again?
         * It's a fine language, it's just not as easy to manipulate CGRects with it as with JS/CS